-Certain types of marketing that were frowned upon but mostly ignored before, such as buying email lists, will largely be halted as companies become GDPR compliant.
+Certain types of marketing that were frowned upon but mostly ignored before, such as buying email lists.
+This will largely be halted as companies become GDPR compliant.
 While the privacy regulation may be a shock to marketers at first, the end result will be better marketing tactics.

-Additionally, the privacy regulation will raise the standards of marketers, and give users the privacy protection they both want and deserve.
+Additionally, the privacy regulation will raise the standards of marketers.
+It gives users the privacy protection they both want and deserve.

-Check out this infographic below by Varonis to learn more about how the word count, reading time and reading grade level and privacy policies of the most trafficked sites were before and after GDPR.
+Check out this infographic below by Varonis to learn more about how the word count, reading time, and reading grade level of privacy policies of the most trafficked sites.
+Find how GDPR has impacted privacy policies before and after it became law.

 This infographic was created by Varonis.